-Alternatively, you can print out and complete the Subject Access Request form.
-Please return it to: Gloucestershire County Council, First Floor, Block 4a, Shire Hall, Westgate Street, Gloucester, GL1 2TG, United Kingdom.
+Alternatively, you can email your request to email@example.com, phone us on 01452 324000, or print out and complete the Subject Access Request form.
+If submitting the paper form, please return it to: Gloucestershire County Council, First Floor, Block 4a, Shire Hall, Westgate Street, Gloucester, GL1 2TG, United Kingdom.

 Please note we will not acknowledge or deal with requests requiring us to open links to portals or websites acting as intermediaries.
 Please make your request as described above so that it may receive prompt attention.